Miinhaz/Garbage_classification_deployment/README.md

-# Waste Classification Project Deployment ♻️🚮
+# Waste Classification Model Deployment ♻️🚮

 This repository contains the deployment files for a deep learning-based **Waste Classification** project.
 The project focuses on automating the classification of various waste types using advanced deep learning techniques.
 The model (`Mmodel.h5`) used for the deployment and prediction via the website is included in this repository.
 A **trial model** for exploration purposes can be found [here](https://github.com/Miinhaz/Garbage_classification_deployment/blob/main/templates/final-model.ipynb).